mlesnoff/Jchemo.jl/README.md

 #### **d) Example of Shen et al. 2019**

-The pipeline of Shen et al. (2019) consists in implementing a preliminary global PLSR on the data and then a kNN-PLSR on the global PLSR scores.
+The pipeline of Shen et al. (2019) consists in implementing a preliminary global PLSR on the data and then a kNN-PLSR on the global PLSR scores

-The pipeline is defined by:

 ```julia
 nlv = 25